Norbert515/BookSearch/README.md

 ## What is this?
 An open source app which revolves all around books: “Collecting books as you read them, virtually”.

-I post updates and tutorial on this code on medium, go check it out!
+I post updates and tutorial on medium, go check it out!

 https://medium.com/@norbertkozsir